-Luminosity Masks is something you might have heard before, particularly if you shoot landscape/cityscape.
-In a nutshell, they are selections based on tones that allow for specific adjustments.
+Luminosity Masks are something you might have heard before, mostly if you shoot Landscape/Cityscape.
+In a nutshell, they are selections based on tones that allow for refined adjustments.

-In their basic form, they target broadly highlights and/or shadows.
-But they can be further refined to include midtones or narrow down to the brightest and darkest areas of an image.
+In their basic form, they broadly target highlights and/or shadows.
+But they can be further refined to include mid-tones or narrow down an image’s brightest and darkest areas.

 Here I’ll mention Adobe Photoshop almost exclusively.

-I suppose you can achieve the same results in Affinity Photo but I don’t know enough about it.
-Lightroom CC recently introduced a similar functionality (range) but less customisable.
+I suppose you can achieve the same results in Affinity Photo, but I don’t know enough about it.
+Lightroom CC recently introduced a similar functionality (range) but is less customisable.

 Despite being such a powerful tool, Luminosity Masks are still seen as daunting and not many photographers use them.
-I suppose one of the reasons is that they’re created manually and there’s no button or menu item for them.
-But you can find third party solutions to help you create them, and I use a couple myself.
+I suppose one of the reasons is that they’re created manually, and there’s no button or menu item for them.
+But you can find third-party solutions to help you create them, and I sometimes use a couple of those myself.

 Perhaps they’re considered too tedious as well.
 Why would someone go such a long way only to create a selection?

-Well, I do go such long way.
+Well, I do that.
 And quite often as well.
 So let’s see if I can convince you here.

-As I mentioned, the basic Luminosity Masks target highlights or shadows.
-They are fairly easy to create from the Channels panel:
+As I mentioned, the basic Luminosity Masks broadly target highlights or shadows.
+They are easy to create from the Channels panel:

 - Cmd/Ctrl + click on the RGB thumbnail in the Channel tab;